Which one to use? It takes some “soul searching” to find the right digital scrapbooking software that suits you. Just kidding.

 I can set the size I want to crop from a photo and get that desired size easily.

 There’s more and basically once I’ve learned the basics, I realized how much more I can achieve using PSE while previously there were limitations I faced when using Paint.NET.

 And oh I’ve just found this Free Digital Scrapbooking Manual by The Daily Digi.
 I’ve not read it through thoroughly but I ran through it briefly, and feel that it’s great for beginners so I thought of sharing it with you here.
 It contains enough of useful information for a beginner scrapbooker.
 Check it out to have a good start on digital scrapping.

 Well, I’ve just started using PSE and I’ve barely scratched the surface.
 Though I hardly have time to digi scrap these days, but I would continue to use PSE if I’m to create new digital layouts.
 Gotta utilize this image editing software since I’ve paid for it. ;-) Actually, it’s more of the fact that PSE is offering me wider design possibilities than ever before.

 I hope my experiences on digital scrapbooking software has helped out in some ways.

-For more online tutorials on digital scrapbooking, check out my article on digtial scrapbooking guide.
+If you’ll like to use a free online software to create your digital layouts, you can check out my article on digtial scrapbooking guide.